imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 ### Progressive image - (pr)

 Used to specify whether the output JPEG image must be rendered progressively.
 In progressive loading, the output image renders as a low quality pixelated full image which over time keeps on adding more pixels and information to the image.
-This helps you maintain a fast perceived load time. \
+This helps you maintain a fast perceived load time.

-\
-**Possible values **include `true`  and `false` .\
+**Possible values** - `true` and `false`.
-\

 [https://ik.imagekit.io/demo/tr:h-300,w-400,f-jpg,pr-true/medium\_cafe\_B1iTdD0C.jpg](https://ik.imagekit.io/demo/tr:h-300,w-400,f-jpg,pr-true/medium\_cafe\_B1iTdD0C.jpg)

 ### Lossless WebP and PNG - (lo)